Article

 Reference Articles

-Many Vultr Docs articles have similar prerequisite steps and repeating these details in each one creates duplicate content and maintenance difficulties.
-For example, a typical LAMP-based installation guide usually has several steps before the actual software installation, such as:
+Many Vultr Docs articles have similar prerequisite steps and repeating these details in every article creates duplicate content and maintenance difficulties.
+For example, a typical LAMP based installation guide usually has several steps before the actual software installation, such as:

 • Update the server